MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-configure-customer-portal.md

 - **Exclusion lists**: These lists allow you to exclude specific service accounts or service types from all messaging.

-- **Include Survey (Preview)**: [Embed a Customer Voice survey for service feedback](#embed-a-customer-voice-survey-for-service-feedback), which will be presented to your customers on the portal when the booking is complete.
+- **Include Survey (Preview)**: Embed a [Customer Voice survey](/dynamics365/customer-voice/about) in the portal.
+When [adding a survey embed code](/dynamics365/customer-voice/embed-web-page), the survey will automatically show when the booking is complete.

 - **Configure SMS and Email Connector**: Direct links to the Power Automate flows where you [configure the email and SMS connectors](customer-portal-notification-settings.md).